-2.1.1 Corpus-based extraction
+- 2.1.1.
+Corpus-based extraction.
 Traditional approaches compete the performance of relation extraction on the public corpora, including ACE and MUC, which have been annotated by experts already.
-They choose different features extracted from the texts, like syntactic [17], kernel [18] or semantic parser features [19], and adopt discriminative classifiers, such as Perceptron and Support Vector Machine (SVM) to help predict the relations.
-There is a comprehensive survey [2] which shows more details about this branch of research.
+They choose different features extracted from the texts, like syntactic [Kambhatla 2004], kernel [Zelenko et al. 2003] or semantic parser features [GuoDong et al. 2005], and adopt discriminative classifiers, such as Perceptron and Support Vector Machine (SVM) to help predict the relations.
+There is a comprehensive survey [Sarawagi 2008] which shows more details about this branch of research. - 2.1.2.
+Distantly supervised extraction.
+Mintz et al. [Mintz et al. 2009] firstly adopt Freebase to distantly supervise Wikipedia to automatically generate annotated corpora.

-2.1.2 Distantly supervised extraction

-Mintz et al. [9] firstly adopt Freebase to distantly supervise Wikipedia to automatically generate annotated corpora.
 The basic alignment assumption is that if a pair of entities participate in a relation, all sentences that mention these entities in Wikipedia are labeled by the relation name from Freebase.
-Then we can extract a variety of textual features and learn a multi-class logistic regression classifier.
-Inspired by multi-instance learning, Riedel et al. [20] relax the strong assumption and replace all sentences with at least one sentence.
-Hoffmann et al. [21] point out that many entity pairs have more than one relation.
+Then we can extract a variety of textual features and learn a multiclass logistic regression classifier.
+Inspired by multi-instance learning, Riedel et al. [Riedel et al. 2010] relax the strong assumption and replace all sentences with at least one sentence.
+Hoffmann et al. [Hoffmann et al. 2011] point out that many entity pairs have more than one relation.
 They extend the multi-instance learning framework to the multi-label circumstance.
-Surdeanu et al. [22] propose a novel approach to multi-instance multi-label learning for relation extraction, which jointly models all the sentences in texts and all labels in knowledge bases for a given entity pair.
-The latest research [10] points out that the distant supervision paradigm still suffers from sparse and noisy features.
-Whereas Fan et al. [10] fix the issue by means of the low-dimensional matrix factorization, as discussed in their scholar, the approach could not handle large-scale datasets as well.
+Surdeanu et al. [Surdeanu et al. 2012] propose a novel approach to multi-instance multi-label learning for relation extraction, which jointly models all the sentences in texts and all labels in knowledge bases for a given entity pair.
+The latest research [Fan et al. 2014] points out that the distant supervision paradigm still suffers from sparse and noisy features.
+Whereas Fan et al. [Fan et al. 2014] fix the issue by means of the low-dimensional matrix factorization, as discussed in their scholar, the approach could not handle large-scale datasets as well.

-2.2 Repository-based knowledge inference
+2.2.
+Repository-based knowledge inference